Synchronization in coupled laser arrays with correlated and uncorrelated disorder: Correlated disorder results for weak coupling

 \section{Correlated disorder results for weak coupling}

-We repeated the measurements shown in Fig. 3-5 in the main text with a weaker coupling strength, $\abs{K}=\approx0.12$.
-The results of both experiments are shown side by side in Figures \ref{fig_phasediagweak}-\ref{fig_weak_xi}.
-It is interesting to note that the non-monotonic behavior in $\xi$ is absent from the weak coupling data, and instead, increasing the correlation length of the disorder causes a slower decay of the IPR.
-This is in agreement with our theoretical and numerical analysis: Since the initial phase locked cluster size is smaller in the case of weak coupling, the $\xi\ll\xi_c$ regime is unavailable.
-As a result, all correlation lengths are of the scale of the cluster or larger, hence cause a slower decay of the IPR compared to the uncorrelated case.
+We repeated the experiment whose measurements are shown in Fig. 3-5 in the main text with a weaker coupling strength of $\abs{K}=0.12$.
+The results of both experiments are presented side by side in Figures \ref{fig_phasediagweak}-\ref{fig_weak_xi}.
+The IPR values presented are normalized such that $IPR=1,0$ are the largest and smallest IPR values measured across all experiments, respectively.
+It is interesting to note that the non-monotonic behavior in $\xi$ is absent with the weak coupling, and an increase of the disorder correlation length causes a slower decay of the IPR.
+This is in agreement with our theoretical and numerical analysis: Since the initial synchronized cluster size is smaller in the case of weak coupling, all measured values of $\xi$ are at the $\xi\le N$ regime.
+As a result, disorder with any non-zero correlation length will cause a slower decay of the IPR compared to the uncorrelated case.